1. Blog

 • Potatoes are easily digestible and provide dogs with a good source of energy.
 They also contain vitamin C, B6, and magnesium for healthy bones.

 • Sweet Potatoes are low in fat and high in fiber.
-They’re full of vitamins, antioxidants, and fiber and potassium dogs need for healthy hearts.
+They’re full of vitamins, antioxidants, and fiber and potassium dogs need for supporting heart health.

 • Apples aren’t just healthy carbs, they’re also packed with vitamins, minerals, and fiber.
-They also help keep your dog’s teeth clean and healthy and can help freshen breath.
+They also help keep your dog’s teeth clean and healthy and may help freshen breath.

 How Much Brown Rice Should My Dog Eat?